zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency04.md

 All authoritative name servers must serve the same NS record set for the tested domain, child zone ([RFC 1034], section 4.2.2).
-Any inconsistency of NS records described in [RFC 1035], section 3.3.11, might result in operational failures.
+Any inconsistencies in NS records described in [RFC 1035], section 3.3.11, might result in operational failures.

 The objective of this test is to verify that the NS records are